Amed Rosario Player Props: Guardians vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 14th in MLB.

-- The Padres have a 3.80 team ERA that ranks sixth across all MLB pitching staffs.
+- The Padres' 3.74 team ERA ranks fifth across all league pitching staffs.

-- The Padres rank 13th in baseball in home runs given up (72 total, 1.1 per game).
+- Padres pitchers combine to give up 72 home runs (1.1 per game), the 10th-fewest in the league.

-- Wacha gets the start for the Padres, his 13th of the season.
-He is 6-2 with a 3.18 ERA and 64 strikeouts through 68 2/3 innings pitched.
+- Weathers gets the start for the Padres, his ninth of the season.
+He is 1-4 with a 5.17 ERA and 25 strikeouts in 38 1/3 innings pitched.

-- The right-hander last appeared on Wednesday against the Seattle Mariners, when he threw six scoreless innings while giving up two hits.
+- The lefty last pitched on Saturday against the Colorado Rockies, when he went three innings, allowing one earned run while giving up three hits.

+- The 23-year-old has an ERA of 5.17, with 5.9 strikeouts per nine innings, in 10 games this season.
+Opposing hitters have a .292 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.